imath/bp-bookmarklet/readme.txt

 * BP BookMarklet can run on BP 1.5.x and BP 1.2.x

 == Upgrade Notice ==

+= 3.0.0 =
+Requires (at least) WordPress 4.4 & BuddyPress 2.5.
+Users will need to add the new bookmarklet and remove the older one.

 = 2.0.2 =
 Requires at least BuddyPress 1.7.